1. Choose a target

 5. Review the story

 Reopen the journaled scenes, reconstruct the images, and check whether the target still comes back naturally.
+Rebuild each scene from memory first, then read what you wrote — that small effort of recall is what makes the memory stick.